ubilab-ss21/Covid-Room-Occupancy/README.md

 5.Connecting wires and supporting components.

 Timeline:

-May end : Procurement of hardware and finalization of small details and initial work.
+Week 20-2021 Procurement of hardware and finalization of small details and initial work.

-June end : Partial software realization.
+Week 21-2021 Literature analysis and research work for the threshold values for different sensors and their efficiency

+Week 22-2021 Integration and compatibility check of sensor moduleon hardware

+Week 23-2021 Initial code implementation

-July Mid: Initial draft of the prototype.
+Week 24-2021 Initial testing of the output genarated

-July end : Actual implementation of the functionality.
+Week 25-2021 Integration of sensor modules and testing the corresponding combined output

+Week 26-2021 Improvements in the overall functionality and bug fixes

+Week-27-2021 Basic demo of the initial prototype implementation

+Week-28-2021 Final integration and validating the results

+Week-29-2021 Final presentation

-Test :
+Evaluation plan :
+Milestone 1 : Initial integration of sensor modules to hardware

+Milestone 2 : Code Implementation for fectching values from sensors

-Basic test would be to approximately detect the number of people in a room and raise an alarm or something similar when the number of persons exceed a certain threshold value.
+Milestone 3 : To approximately detect the number of people in a room

+Milestone 4 : Based on sensor values detection of the scenario when the number of persons in a room exceed a certain threshold value.

-The initial draft of the parts needed can be found in the below link : https://octopart.com/bom-tool/yxiaWwUz
+BOM Link :
+https://octopart.com/bom-tool/yxiaWwUz